flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Talk Home

-Talk Home offers 30-day and 12-month plans, and it promises not to raise prices throughout 2024, so there’s a chance the network might do so in the somewhat near future.
+Talk Home offers 30-day and 12-month plans, and it promises not to raise prices mid-contract.

-Spusu also only promises a price freeze until 2026, though as its plans are all just 30-day ones any increases wouldn’t be “mid-contract” anyway.
+Note that Spusu specifically promises a price freeze until 2026, though again, as its plans are all just 30-day ones any increases wouldn’t be 'mid-contract' anyway.

 Networks with mid-contract price rises